 Option 1: Present proof of full COVID-19 vaccination

 Travelers must present a valid certificate showing full vaccination with an approved COVID-19 vaccine.
 The administered vaccine must be approved in Europe: Pfizer, Moderna, AstraZeneca, or Janssen.
 The Directorate of Health has the specific requirements of the certificate listed on their website.
 The certificates can be in electronic or paper form.

 Travelers who provide a vaccination certificate will still have to be tested at the airport for COVID-19.
 These travelers must then go to their accommodation to wait for the test results but do not have to quarantine beyond that.

 Option 2: Provide the Icelandic health authorities with a certificate from the EEA/EFTA proving that you have previously contracted COVID-19 with a confirmed antibody test

 A certificate showing a positive PCR-test for SARS-CoV-2/COVID-19 that is older than 14 days or showing the presence of antibodies against SARS-CoV-2/COVID-19 measured by ELISA serologic assay is accepted.
 A rapid diagnostic test will not be accepted.
 The Directorate of Health has the specific requirements of the certificate listed on their website.

 Option 3: Take 2 COVID-19 tests with a five day quarantine period between them

-Iceland continues to process over 1,000 tests per day, the majority of which are from the airport.
-If you choose the 5-day quarantine option, you will have to take a quick test at the border.
+Iceland continues to process hundreds of tests per day, the majority of which are from the airport.
+If you are not fully vaccinated, you will have to take a quick test at the border.
 After you are tested, you must proceed to your accommodation to quarantine until you receive your second test results.
 Even if your first test is negative, you cannot leave quarantine until the second test results are negative.